top of page

 Rehearse and Familiarize:

 Spend ample time rehearsing your songs individually and with your bandmates.
 Ensure everyone is comfortable with their parts and the overall arrangements.
+If you plan to multi-track with a click, be sure to establish BPMs for each song and practice at that tempo.

 Record demo versions of your songs to identify any areas that need improvement and to solidify arrangements before entering the studio.